-6 A confirmed offer is subject to the overseas applicant receiving the appropriate DIAC Student Residence Visa.
-7 An applicant with a provisional offer can be admitted only if he has met the minimum English language requirement.
+&lt;sup>7 A confirmed offer is subject to the overseas applicant receiving the appropriate DIAC Student Residence Visa.
+An applicant with a provisional offer can be admitted only if he has met the minimum English language requirement.
 For submitting original attested documents or Equivalence of certificate students will be given time till the end of first term